Owen Beck (footballer): Club career

+Early career

 Beck first played for the junior teams of his hometown club, Flint Town United as a striker.
 At the age of 10 he was awarded with a Flintshire Footballer of the Year award by Ian Rush.
 He then joined the youth set-up at Tranmere Rovers before moving to Stoke City, switching to playing in the full-back position.

-He then joined Liverpool's Academy from Stoke as an under-13 player.
+He then joined the academy of Liverpool from Stoke as an under-13 player.
 He broke into the under-18 team in the 2019–20 season and was also a part of their Under-19 UEFA Youth League squad.
 He moved up to the under-23 squad for the 2020–21 season becoming a playing regular.

+Liverpool

-In June 2020 he signed his first professional contract with the club, improved his terms in November 2020 and in July 2021 he signed a new long-term contract with the club.
+In June 2020 he signed his first professional contract with Liverpool, improved his terms in November 2020 and in July 2021 he signed a new long-term contract with the club.

-He made two appearances for the first team in the 2021–22 pre-season, playing against friendlies against Athletic Club and CA Osasuna.
+He made two appearances for the first team in the 2021–22 pre-season, playing friendlies against Athletic Bilbao and Osasuna.
 On 27 October 2021, he made his competitive debut for the first team in an EFL Cup game against Preston North End.

+2022–23: Loans to Famalicão and Bolton Wanderers

-On 11 July 2022 Beck joined Portuguese club Famalicão on loan for the duration of the 2022–23 season.
-Having made no appearances he was recalled on 31 August and sent on loan to Bolton Wanderers instead.
+On 11 July 2022 Beck joined Primeira Liga club Famalicão on loan for the duration of the 2022–23 season.
+Having made no appearances, he was recalled on 31 August and sent on loan to Bolton Wanderers instead.
 His best friend, Conor Bradley, was also on loan at Bolton.
-Beck made his league debut for Bolton in November 2022, coming on as a substitute in a 0–0 draw with Cambridge United.
+Beck made his league debut for Bolton in November 2022, coming on as a substitute in a 0–0 draw against Cambridge United.
 The loan was terminated by mutual agreement on 26 January 2023.